spring-io/issue-bot/README.md

 The issue bot labels issues and pull requests as waiting for triage.
 An issue or pull request is deemed as waiting for triage when all of the following is true:
 * It is open
-* It wasn’t opened by a collaborator
+* It was not opened by a collaborator
-* It isn’t assigned to a milestone
+* It is not assigned to a milestone
 * It has no labels.

 When the issue is no longer waiting for triage, the label should be manually removed.